What to Do With an Old and Unfinished Probate Administration

 Once a probate administration is started, closing it is generally a formal process.
 In some cases, people open a probate proceeding but never see it through to completion.
 Probate can be a lengthy process.
-However, absent unique circumstances, the proceedings should not last for years.
-If you find yourself needing to close an old, unfinished probate administration, consider seeking the assistance from an attorney.
+However, absent from unique circumstances, the proceedings should not last for years.
+If you find yourself needing to close an old, unfinished probate administration, consider seeking assistance from an attorney.

 5 Tips for Closing an Old Probate Administration

 What can you expect as you begin the process of attempting to close an older probate administration?
 The following are five important tips:

 - If there are no assets subject to probate, the personal representative can file a petition with the probate court to end the proceeding.